 If a missing child support check is an unusual occurrence between you and the payor, there is a possibility that the check was returned to the Clerk’s Office by the U.S. Postal Service and is now considered unclaimed.
 Checking to see if you have unclaimed child support is a quick process that can be done online.

 Receive Expert Family Legal Advice from Conniff Law Offices

 Whether your current child support order is beyond your financial means, or you’re not receiving on-time, in-full child support payments, Conniff Law Offices can offer the expert legal advice and guidance you need.
-We can also assist unmarried parents with collecting child support, as well as establishing paternity.
+We can also assist unmarried parents with collecting child support, as well as establishing paternity or arguing for imputation of income.
 If you need the services of a Chicago family law lawyer, contact our team of attorneys today.